-Solid State Drives are the most popular permanent storage drives in the computer market.
-Hard Drives are still there but not very popular as primary drives.
+Solid-state drives are the most popular permanent storage devices in the computer market.
+Hard Drives are still available, but they are no longer very popular as primary storage devices.
 SSDs are perfect as the primary drive for operating systems and software installation.
-However, hard drives are good for high data volumes but with a compromise to the performance.
+However, hard drives are suitable for archival storage and high data volumes, but with a compromise to the performance.

-Hard Drives are still selling in the consumer market and there are big reasons why so.
-Hard Drives are still considered best for archival storage, surveillance systems, and everywhere where the storage capacity is more important than the performance.
-However, HDDs can never compete with the Solid state drives in terms of read/write performance and latency.
+Hard Drives are still selling in the consumer market, and there are significant reasons why.
+Hard Drives are still considered the best for archival storage, surveillance systems, and other applications where storage capacity is more important than performance.
+However, HDDs can never compete with solid-state drives in terms of read/write performance and latency.
 SSDs have taken over the market because they fill the gap for a fast-paced storage medium for not only computers but also laptops and smartphones.

-According to this study, Solid State Drive Market Size was valued at USD 33.2 Billion in 2023.
-However, before 2023, Hard Drives has the the highest market covering even more than Solid State Drives.
-As the SSDs are becoming cheaper, more people are capable of upgrading to them even for huge data volumes.
-I have seen people setting up big RAIDs just with the SSDs.
+According to this study, the Solid State Drive Market Size was valued at USD 33.2 billion in 2023.
+However, before 2023, Hard Drives had the highest market coverage, even more than solid-state drives.
+As SSDs become cheaper, more people can upgrade to them, even for large data volumes.
+I have seen people setting up large RAID arrays just with SSDs.
 So, there is a new change in the industry.
-However, in this article, we are going to discuss the good and bad of both SSDs and HDDs.
+However, in this article, we will discuss the pros and cons of both SSDs and HDDs.
 So, let’s get started.

 Working Basics of SSDs

-SSDs use the NAND flash memory to store the data.
-The memory cells are made up of transistors, not normal ones but with an extra layer of floating gate or charge trap with the base.
+SSDs use NAND flash memory to store data.
+The memory cells are made up of transistors, not normal ones, but with an extra layer of floating gate or charge trap at the base.
 This is what a floating gate cell and charge trap flash cell look like.

-A single cell can hold one or more than one bit of data inside it.
-In the consumer market, we have two main options i.e. TLC and QLC NAND Flash SSDs.
+A single cell can hold one or more bits of data inside it.
+In the consumer market, we have two primary options: TLC and QLC NAND Flash SSDs.
 The SLC and MLC are now saturated just to the enterprise SSDs.
-As the number of bits per cell increases from single (SLC) to multiple bits (MLC, TLC, and QLC), the performance and endurance decrease.
+As the number of bits per cell increases from single-level cell (SLC) to multiple-level cell (MLC, TLC, and QLC), the performance and endurance decrease.
 The QLC has the lowest performance and endurance numbers.

 The PCIe NVMe SSDs connect to the system through the PCIe interface and on the M.2 NVMe ports.
-It interacts directly with the CPU and has higher bandwidth and lower latency compared to any other popular computer storage drive.
+It interacts directly with the CPU and offers higher bandwidth and lower latency compared to other popular computer storage drives.
 NVMe drives get expensive but faster with the newer PCIe generations.

 The SATA drives, on the other hand, connect to the system generally through the chipset.
-The highest SATA version i.e. SATA-3 offers the practical bandwidth of 600 MB/s which is good for normal tasks but may cause bottlenecks on high-end computers.
+The highest SATA version, i.e., SATA-3, offers the practical bandwidth of 600 MB/s, which is suitable for everyday tasks but may cause bottlenecks on high-end computers.

 Whatever the interface, speed, or type of SSD, the working mechanism is similar in all.
-They all use the NAND flash memory which could vary in its working but the mechanisms are the same.
+They all use NAND flash memory, which can vary in its operation, but the mechanisms are the same.
 For example, the 2D Planar NAND flash has a different architecture compared to the 3D CTF or Samsung’s V-NAND.
-But, at the end of the data, there are tiny cells holding the data in the form of charge.
+However, there are tiny cells that hold the data in the form of charge.

 Working Basics of Hard Drives

 Hard Drives are also called mechanical drives because most of their data read and write tasks involve physical movements.
-The main storage medium here is the magnetic platter generally made up of aluminium and coated with specialized magnetic material.
+The primary storage medium here is the magnetic platter, typically made of aluminum and coated with specialized magnetic material.
 The electronic part of the hard drive (controller mainly) handles the read/write operations with the help of a read/write head.
 This head moves to the specific locations signaled by the controller and reads or writes the data as instructed.
+You can gain a detailed understanding of how hard drives work in this article.

 The hard drive’s controller receives the requests from the host.
 It translates the LBA into a physical location on the magnetic platters by mapping it to the correct track, sector, and head.
-Most hard drives also have a cache to store the frequency-accessed data and improve performance and latency.
+Most hard drives also have a cache to store frequently accessed data, thereby improving performance and reducing latency.

-Locating the data on the hard drive takes a lot longer than the SSDs.
-To locate any specific data, the controller moves the head to the right track on the correct platter and waits until the platter rotates to the proper sector that contains the requested data.
+Locating data on the hard drive takes significantly longer than on SSDs.
+To retrieve specific data, the controller moves the head to the correct track on the designated platter and waits until the platter rotates to the proper sector that contains the requested data.
 This process takes time and has a seek time (moving the head to the track) and rotational latency (waiting for the correct sector to rotate under the head).

 All these mechanical movements add up to the total time taken to read or write the data.
-Also, these movements increase the latency especially when we are working with random data.
+Additionally, these movements increase latency, especially when working with random data.

 Performance Difference between SSD and HDD

-There is no argument about the performance benefits that the SSDs offer over hard drives.
+There is no argument about the performance benefits that SSDs offer over hard drives.

-If we talk about the sequential read/write performance, even the Gen 3.0 drives can easily give you above 2000 MB/s.
-However, the modern Gen 5.0 drives are going above 10 GB/s pretty easily.
-On the other hand, even the fastest hard drive can hardly go over 200 MB/s of sequential speed.
+When it comes to sequential read/write performance, even Gen 3.0 drives can deliver speeds above 2000 MB/s efficiently.
+However, the modern Gen 5.0 drives are easily achieving speeds above 10 GB/s.
+On the other hand, even the fastest hard drive can hardly accomplish a sequential speed of over 200 MB/s.

 Drive Type | Generation | Interface | Sequential Read (MB/s) | Sequential Write (MB/s) | Random Read IOPS | Random Write IOPS | Average Latency (ms) |